 “To ensure effective and timely remediation of critical and high vulnerabilities identified through Cyber Hygiene scanning, federal agencies shall complete the following actions:”

 Review and Remediate Critical and High Vulnerabilities

-Review Cyber Hygiene reports issues by CISA and remediate any critical and high vulnerabilities detected on Internet-facing systems:
+Review Cyber Hygiene reports issues by CISA and remediates any critical and high vulnerabilities detected on Internet-facing systems: